Our Los Angeles Email Harassment Attorneys Can Help

 How Do I Determine the Difference Between a Negative Email and Email Harassment?

 Not all email exchanges will qualify as harassment.
 Sometimes, email messages contain simple, petty annoyances.
 Other times, they may contain critical information about your performance.
 However, there are other emails that are illegal under the law.
-There are some obvious signs to look for in deciding whether a particular email has crossed the line.

-Proving that you are a victim of email harassment requires showing that the sender wrote the offending email, or allowed it to be sent.
-This can be done by saving or printing off a copy of the email(s) with the relevant information displayed.
-You should also take steps to preserve the electronic version of the email as it contains valuable metadata about the sender.
+You must show that the sender wrote the offending email(s), or allowed it to be sent.
+You can do this by saving or printing off a copy of the email(s) with the relevant information displayed.
+You should also take steps to preserve the electronic version of the email.
+It contains valuable metadata about the sender.